christabor-incubator/neuralnet_modeler/README.md

 * visual cleanup/polish (overlapping text, labels, etc)
 * hover highlighting for nodes/edges when editing on right side
 * visual input box formatting for errors/validation
-* checkmark/etc visual indicator when sum is enough to fire

 ## New components